Edinburgh-Genome-Foundry/DnaChisel/docs/index.rst

 in which a plasmid is codon-optimized and tweaked so as to verify constraints imposed by a DNA synthesis company.

-DNAChisel implements advanced constraints such as the preservation of coding sequences,  or the inclusion or exclusion of advanced patterns, as well as some common biological objectives (such as codon optimization, GC content), but it is also very easy to implement new constraints and objectives.
+DnaChisel implements advanced constraints such as the preservation of coding sequences,  or the inclusion or exclusion of advanced patterns, as well as some common biological objectives (such as codon optimization, GC content), but it is also very easy to implement new constraints and objectives.